Nebo15/qbill.docs/source/includes/_holds.md

 To create a hold you should provide at least two fields:

 - ```transfer``` - List of Transfers that should be created when Hold is completed into a Transfer.
 This allows you to take fees from your customers.
 - ```total``` - Total amount should be holded from an Account.
 Total should be exactly same as sum of all created transfers.
-Otherwise we will return appropriate error.
+(Otherwise we will return an appropriate error.)

 You can attach any ```metadata``` to a Hold.